Lauren logoLauren

 await self.pool.close()

 Hooks may be async def or plain def.
-The lifecycle scheduler awaits coroutine results and runs sync hooks directly.
+The lifecycle scheduler awaits coroutine results and offloads sync hooks to a worker thread, so blocking startup or shutdown work does not freeze the event loop.

 When they run